Africa Calls For Reframing Global Climate Action With Science, Finance

 Mithika Mwenda, executive director of the PACJA, highlighted that Africa contributes the least to global greenhouse gas emissions but is among the hardest hit by climate impacts.

-"Achieving Africa's climate goals by 2030 will require close to $3 trillion.
-Yet Africa receives barely 3 to 4 per cent of global climate finance flows.
+"Achieving Africa's climate goals by 2030 will require close to 3 trillion U.S. dollars.
+Yet Africa receives barely 3 to 4 percent of global climate finance flows.
 This is unacceptable," Mwenda said.

-The executive director added that one of the biggest failures in global climate action is the exclusion of Africa's most vulnerable populations from decision-making processes.
+The executive director said one of the biggest failures in global climate action is the exclusion of Africa's most vulnerable populations from decision-making processes.

-"We must push for structural reforms in the international financial architecture and demand full, timely, and fair access to the Loss and Damage Fund of climate change," Mwenda said.
+"We must push for structural reforms in the international financial architecture and demand full, timely, and fair access to the Loss and Damage Fund of climate change," Mwenda pointed out.

 More than 110 million Africans were affected by climate disasters in 2024, mainly by floods across the Sahel, droughts in Southern Africa, and unprecedented heatwaves that scorched farmland in the north, according to the executive director.